rcos/observatory-new/README.md

 - [Bootstrap](https://getbootstrap.com): CSS framework

 ## Building
-First you need to install the `openssl` development headers.
-How to do this varies by system but on Linux the packages are usually named something like `libssl-devel` or similar.

-Rocket requires Rust Nightly ([for now](https://github.com/SergioBenitez/Rocket/issues/19)) so you need to set [Rustup](https://rustup.rs) to use it by running the following in the `observatory-new` folder.
+Before anything else make sure that you have the development tools for your system.
+On Ubuntu/Debian you can install these with:

 ```
-$ rustup override set nightly
+$ sudo apt install build-essential pkg-config
 ```

+Then you need to install the `openssl` development headers.
+How to do this varies by system but on Ubuntu the package is `libssl-dev` and should be similar on other distros.

+Next install Rust with [Rustup](https://rustup.rs).
+Instructions are on the website linked and is fairly straightforward.

+Rocket requires Rust Nightly ([for now](https://github.com/SergioBenitez/Rocket/issues/19)).
-however the Rust official tooling does not support the generic `nightly` target so I suggest using the latest dated version of `nightly` that the [RLS]() supports.
-You can check that [on this page](https://rust-lang.github.io/rustup-components-history/) and can install it with the following command.
-Make sure to keep this version up to date.
+However the Rust official tooling does not support the generic `nightly` target so I suggest using the latest dated version of `nightly` that the [RLS](https://github.com/rust-lang/rls) supports.
+You can check that [on this page](https://rust-lang.github.io/rustup-components-history/) and can install it with the following command. **Make sure to run this in the `observatory-new` folder.** up to date.

 ```
 $ rustup override set nightly-YYYY-MM-DD
 ```

+You have to manually keep this up to date, so every week or so run the command a gain with a newer date.

 After that it's as simple as
 ```